aurbac/sam-http-api-cognito-authorizer/README.md

 In you Amplify project replace your **src/App.js** with the following file [src/App.js](amplify/src/App.js) and **src/index.js** with the following file [src/index.js](amplify/src/index.js).

-For **src/index.js** replace: `<HttpApiUrl>` and `<Region>` with your own values.
+For you **src/index.js** file replace: `<HttpApiUrl>` and `<Region>` with your own values.

 ## View AWS X-Ray service maps and trace views

-You can see in AWS X-Ray the information about your API and all of its downstream services, for this project you can see something like this:
+After you have **Api calls** in you React application, you can see in AWS X-Ray the information about your API and all of its downstream services, for this project you can see something like this:

 ![View AWS X-Ray service maps and trace views](images/xray.png)